tejastechq/timezonepulse/README.md

+CRITICAL ISSUE NEED HELP:

+for some reason when changes are made, i ned to completely delete browsing data and cache to see the changes, changes even on different localhost 3000,3001 - 3010 all show different versions of the application.

+WORKAROUND - delete cached images and files in the advanced tab in delete browsing data page

 # World Clock

 A sophisticated time management application designed to help users track and visualize time across multiple global timezones.
 This application provides a robust solution for professionals who work with international teams, schedule global meetings, or need to coordinate activities across different time zones.